 In addition to digital video, HDMI will effectively carry digital audio (compressed or uncompressed) through the same cable.
 This allows you to have a more organized look in your personal space or when you're using digital gear at any event.

-The versatility of HDMI cables makes it easy for you to connect your MacBook to another device to play music.
-You could also connect your television to your PC and enjoy audio files that you've saved on the hard drive.
+The versatility of HDMI cables makes it easy to connect your MacBook to another device to play music.
+You could also connect your television to your PC and enjoy audio files saved on the hard drive.
 In cases where two devices cannot be connected directly via HDMI, an adapter can often be used to facilitate the transmission of audio signals from one to the other.

 A Brief Discussion On The Differences Between Digital And Analog Audio